Our Partners

 Cassy Harrison, DipSW, BSc, MSc (She/Her)

-Cassy has extensive experience of senior leadership within the voluntary sector having been a Consultant Social Worker and Associate Inspector for the NSPCC, and Safeguarding Lead for the National Autistic Society.
-Cassy previously sat on the Board of Trustees for a large charity that provides family support services within local communities.
+Her previous experience includes senior roles within the voluntary sector, including Consultant Social Worker and Associate Inspector for the NSPCC, and Safeguarding Lead for the National Autistic Society.
+She has also provided independent safeguarding advice to Pentathlon GB and previously served as a trustee for a large family support charity.

 Tom Strannix, MA, MBACP (He/Him)